 Mark an employee unavailable

 SortScape assumes employees are available to be scheduled every weekday.
-However, employees sometimes go on holidays, call in sick or work only part time.
+However, employees sometimes go on holidays, call in sick, only work part time, the business is closed, it is a public holiday or it rains.

 Unavailable employee example

-To mark Eric as being on annual leave:
+To mark Mark as being on annual leave:

 Go to the “Roster” tab at the top of the screen.
 You’ll see a weekly view of the roster.